 What time do I need to attend?

-Registration begins at 0930, we advise arrival from 0915.
-If you are under 18 you must be dropped off by a parent or guardian as you will need to complete medical declaration form which must be signed by your parent or guardian at the sign in desk.
+Registration begins at 09:00, we advise arrival from 0915.
+If you are under 18 you must be dropped off by a parent or guardian as you will need to complete medical declaration form which must be signed by your parent or guardian at the sign-in desk.
 The event finishes at either 1430 or 1630 depending on which ticket you attend on.
 Parents/guardians should wait outside and you should not leave the site until your parent/guardian arrives.
 We reserve the right to verify age by asking for proof of valid ID.
 If you are unable to provide valid ID and are not accompanied by an adult then you may not be admitted to the event.

 Is the anatomy human?